Yingning7/CASA0003/README.md

 1. Locate to the root of this project `cd CASA0003`

-2. Install the Python libraries and packages and the associated dependencies `pip install -r requirements.txt`
+2. Install the Python libraries and packages and the associated dependencies `pip install -r requirements.txt` (or `pip3` depending on your environment variable settings)

 3. Start the streamlit web-based application server locally `streamlit run Home.py`